TechLabs-Berlin/ws24-skillswap/Blogpost.md

 ## Exploratory data analysis

 In order to obtain an overview of the users, the distribution of the various skills and user satisfaction, this information was visualized in the notebook "DS\01_Notebooks\02_Features_Insights\03_Exploratory_Data_Analysis\Exploratory.data.analysis.ipynb".
 Demographic and geographical information, learning behavior, and user satisfaction with the app were recorded.
 The distribution of the target variable was also analyzed, which will be used to train a machine learning model in the next step.
-However, due to the random creation of the data set, there are hardly any statistical relations between the features.
+Due to the random creation of the data set, there are hardly any statistical relations between the features.
 The significance of this data situation for the model is evaluated below.

 ## Model

 Relevant information about the users is the extent to which they contribute to a lively skill swap app with their skill set and user behavior.
-Therefore, based on a user's skill set, we aimed at predictiong how often the user is likely to give skill 'transactions' or lessons.
+Therefore, based on a user's skill set, we aimed at predictiong how often the user is likely to give lessons.
 Although this figure alone does not provide a comprehensive picture of a user's contribution to the app, it can be a data point for considering which type of user is particularly in demand in the app.

 The data set was prepared for this in the "Data_Activity_Projection.ipynb" notebook in the "03_Feature_Engineering" folder.
 In addition, other user information from the synthetic data set was encoded in the file "Encodings.ipynb" in order to make it usable for other possible ML models.
 However, the latter encodings have not yet been used in this project.